 There’s no dichotomy between rejecting the Lord Jesus Christ and dismissing the Word of God.
-But departing from the faith that’s in Jesus Christ is different.
+But departing from the faith that’s in Jesus Christ is a totally different matter!

-It’s wonderful to see the happiness on the faces of those who hear the Gospel of Jesus Christ and accept it; however, it grieves my soul to observe those renouncing the Lord Jesus Christ and don’t even realizing it.
+It’s wonderful to see the happiness on the faces of those who hear the Gospel of Jesus Christ and accept it; however, it grieves my soul to observe those renouncing the Lord Jesus Christ and not even realize it.

 As a minister of the Word of God, you will face rejection of God.
 Apostle Paul and Barnabas on their first missionary journey experienced rejection because they were Christians.

 The rejection of the Gospel of Jesus Christ is not a light thing.
 It has grave consequences and far-reaching effects.

 Therefore, let’s examine what it means to refuse the Lord Jesus Christ, or reject the Gospel, or the Word of God.
 These are all synonyms for rejecting the Lord God.
 Then, let’s pursue a few of its consequences.

 As Paul and Barnabas ministered to the people in “Antioch in Pisidia”, the Gentiles in the congregation were excited.
 Therefore, they requested that Paul preach the same sermon to them the next Sabbath Day.

 “And when the Jews were gone out of the synagogue, the Gentiles besought that these words might be preached to them the next [S]abbath,” (Acts 13:42).

 By their fruits, you shall know them.
 This act of the Gentiles is acceptance of the Words of Jesus Christ.
 Some of the Jews also accept this word from Paul.